-I understand that talking about race can sometimes feel dangerous and overwhelming for some people, but it’s important work if we want to truly get to a place where all people are treated as equals.
+I understand that talking about race can sometimes feel overwhelming for some people, but it’s important work if we want to truly get to a place where all people are treated as equals.
 I believe it is crucial that we talk to our kids openly and honestly about race as soon as they are old enough to understand that people come in all different colors, shapes and sizes.

 I think it’s important to give children the words and language to understand both the superficial outer differences between people, as well as the very real, lived differences that exist under the surface.
 As parents, caregivers and educators, we need to teach them to respect and value those differences as well as the many similarities that all people share.

 The books I’ve listed here provide you with a sort of simple blueprint for educating your children or students about race and being unique.
 It helps them become more compassionate toward people and allows them to help push the lever toward true equality.
 In essence, these books helps kids to see beyond the superficial outward differences and look deeper for common interests, similar likes and dislikes, values, beliefs, and attitudes.
 We all have a story to tell.